OrchardCMS/OrchardCore/src/docs/reference/modules/Setup/README.md

 # Setup (`OrchardCore.Setup`)

+When you begin with an empty site, a start screen allows you to setup the different parameters as the Title, the selected database, or the recipe that will be used to generate the site.
+This is done by the Setup module.

 ## Recipe Parameters

 During setup, all recipes have access to the setup screen values using these parameters: